ChrisZcu/CheetahTraj/README.md

 #### Datasets

-We use two datasets in our work:
+We use three datasets in our work:
 * GPS data for taxis in Portugal.
 * GPS data for taxis in Shenzhen, China.
 * GPS data for taxis in Chengdu, China.